nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 The user will then be able to choose different search functions to get the list of books that meet the choosen criteria.

 ## Prerequisites
-This program works with Python 3.8.2
+This program was tested with Python 3.8.2 and 3.9.0.

 To run the program the following packages need to be installed:
 * FPDF